The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: An Information-Theoretic Framework

 \subsubsection{Results}

-\paragraph{Real tasks.} Table~\ref{tab:pos_ner_results} reports the loss drop of pretrained LM when removing linguistic information (PoS or NER) from pretrained model.
+\paragraph{Real tasks.} Table~\ref{tab:pos_ner_results} reports the loss drop of pretrained LM when removing linguistic information (POS or NER) from the pretrained model.
+Plots that illustrate how losses and probing accuracies change with INLP iterations are provided in Appendix~\ref{app:inlp_dynamics}.

-First we compare UPOS tagsets versus FPOS tagset: intuitively FPOS should have tighter link with underlying text, and therefore result in higher $\rho$ and as a consequence in higher drop in loss after the removal of this information from words representations.
+First, we compare UPOS tagsets versus FPOS tagset: intuitively FPOS should have a tighter link with underlying text, and therefore result in higher $\rho$ and as a consequence in a higher drop in loss after the removal of this information from words representations.
 This is confirmed by the numbers reported in Table~\ref{tab:pos_ner_results}.

-We also see greater LM performance drop when the POS information is removed from the models compared to NE information removal.
+We also see a greater LM performance drop when the POS information is removed from the models compared to NE information removal.
 This is in line with Theorem~\ref{prop:main} as POS tags depend stronger on the underlying text than NE labels as measured by $\rho$.

-In case of pretraining {\sc SGNS} with GRL, we could not reach the majority class accuracy.\footnote{This is because GRL does not always fully remove all the auxiliary task information from the main model \shortcite{elazar2018adversarial}.} Reported is the loss increase for the model that had the lowest accuracy ($Acc=.466$ while the majority class for this task is $.126$).
-If it were possible to train SGNS model with GRL removing POS tags and reaching the majority class probing accuracy, its loss increase would be even higher that the one reported.
+In the case of pretraining {\sc SGNS} with GRL, we could not reach the majority class accuracy.\footnote{This is because GRL does not always fully remove all the auxiliary task information from the main model \shortcite{elazar2018adversarial}.} Reported is the loss increase for the model that had the lowest accuracy ($\text{Acc}=.466$ while the majority accuracy for this task is $.126$).
+If it were possible to train the SGNS model with GRL removing POS tags and reaching the majority class accuracy, its loss increase would be even higher than the one reported.

 We note larger $\Delta\ell_{\text{\sc BERT},T,\text{GRL}}$ compared to $\Delta\ell_{\text{\sc BERT},T,\text{INLP}}$.
 We attribute it to the following: INLP works with already pretrained \textit{optimal} $\omega$ and we fine-tune its softmax layer for modified embeddings $\tilde{\mathbf{x}}$, while GRL with a large $\lambda$ (that is needed to bring the probing accuracy down to a majority class) moves $\omega$'s weights into a bad local minimum when pretraining from scratch.
-Moreover, the pretrained {\sc BERT} from HuggingFace and {\sc RoBERTa} pretrained by us are pretrained over different (larger) corpora, and are using different vocabularies.
-Thus increases of the cross-entropies caused by INLP and by GRL are not directly comparable.
+Moreover, the pretrained {\sc BERT} from HuggingFace and {\sc RoBERTa} pretrained by us are pretrained over different corpora and are using different vocabularies.
+Thus increases in the cross-entropies caused by INLP and by GRL are not directly comparable.